XVI. Questions and Answers on Dissecting the Essence of Paul

 Question 7: You say Paul did not exalt or bear witness to the Lord Jesus.
 I don’t accept what you’re saying.
 Brother Paul wrote so many letters.
 Weren’t they all testimonies to the Lord Jesus?

-Paul did works and spread the gospel for many years, but he never preached or beared witness to Jesus Christ’s words.
-We also never saw Paul talk about the truths espoused by Lord Jesus, despite the many churches he traveled to.
-We really doubt how many of Lord Jesus’s words are in Paul’s heart.
-Therefore, we are sure that Paul did not pursue the truth because he did not focus on experiencing Lord Jesus Christ’s words, nor did he implement Lord Jesus’s words.
-Instead, he spread the gospel based on grace, human behavior, human knowledge and human ability How was he someone that pursued the truth?
-No wonder he never acknowledged, truly loved or truly obeyed Jesus.
-Even after working for many years, his old ways never changed.
-Instead, he became more and more arrogant and self-centered.
-He established himself through labor; he made people serve and revere him.
-Then he tried to use that as qualifications for making a deal with God.
-It is just as Paul himself once said, “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness….”
-(2Ti 4:7-8) This sentence clearly explains Paul’s motive for his many years of work: rewards, the crown.
+Paul did work and spread the gospel for many years, but he never preached or bore witness to Jesus Christ’s words.
+We also never saw Paul talk about the truths expressed by the Lord Jesus, despite the many churches he traveled to.
+We really doubt how many of the Lord Jesus’ words were in Paul’s heart.
+Therefore, we are sure that Paul did not pursue the truth because he did not focus on experiencing the Lord Jesus Christ’s words, nor did he practice the Lord Jesus’ words.
+Instead, he spread the gospel based on his gifts, human efforts, human knowledge and human ability.
+How was he someone that pursued the truth?
+No wonder he never truly knew, loved or obeyed the Lord Jesus.
+Even after working for many years, his old nature never changed.
+Instead, he became more and more arrogant and mercenary.
+He established himself through labor to make others follow and adore him.
+Then he tried to use that as capital for making a deal with God.
+It is just as Paul himself once said, “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness” (2Ti 4:7–8).
+This sentence clearly explains Paul’s motive for his many years of work: rewards and the crown.
 From the beginning to the end, Paul never pursued the truth; he never sought to change his disposition.
-The objective he pursued had nothing to do with changing his satanic nature.
+His objectives and satanic nature never changed at all.
 The path he traveled was that of the Pharisees.
-This proves that he never truly repented.
-Lord Jesus called Paul to give him a chance to repent and to tell him to spread the gospel.
-The fact that Lord Jesus was able to conquer Paul, someone with a demonic nature, proves that He is almighty and shows us that He can get anyone to serve Him.
+All these prove that he never truly repented.
+The Lord Jesus called Paul to give him a chance to repent and to use him to spread the gospel.
+The fact that the Lord Jesus was able to conquer Paul, someone with a demonic nature, proves that He is almighty and shows us that He can get anyone to serve His work.

 from the movie script of Stinging Memories